Pure, Therapeutic Bergaptene free Bergamot essential oil

 Regions of Production : Italy

-Growing Practices : Fruits are harvested from trees growing in the wild, away from chemical fertilizers and pesticides.
+Growing Practices : Fruits are harvested from trees grown without chemical fertilizers or pesticides.

 Properties : Analgesic, antidepressant, antiseptic, antiviral, carminative, cicatrisant, deodorant, digestive, febrifuge, sedative, stomachic, tonic, vermifuge, vulnerary (Battaglia, 2003) Please refer to the Glossary for terms which may be new to you.